 Compensation

 Compensation is another differentiating aspect between entrepreneurs and intrapreneurs.
 As an employee, intrapreneur salary and benefits.
 They may lose their career when their initiative fails.
-On the other hand, if their business idea is successful, they can get a promotion or a chance to lead in a new business.
+On the other hand, if their business idea is successful, they can get a promotion or a chance to lead a new business.

 Capital